Nagpur district: Transport

 Nagpur is also a major road junction as India's two major national highways, Kanyakumari-Varanasi (NH 7) and Hajira-Kolkata (NH 6), pass through the city.
 Highway number 69 connects Nagpur to Obaidullaganj near Bhopal.
 Nagpur is at the junction of Asian HigLanka and AH46 connecting Kharagpur to Dhule.

-The MSRTC buses run a cheap transport service in and around the district, reaching out to even the most remote areas of the district.
+The MSRTC bus provides affordable transport service in and around the district, reaching even the most remote areas.